 Federal government shuts down after Congress fails to reach a funding agreement

-Much of the federal government is now shut down after Republicans and Democrats in the Senate failed to agree on a pair of dueling funding bills to keep the government open.
+Much of the federal government is now shut down after Republicans and Democrats in the Senate failed to reach an agreement on government funding.

-Republicans voted to block a bill proposed by Democrats that included government funding through the end of October and an extension of federal healthcare subsidies that are set to expire at the end of the year.
-The second bill was also defeated nearly along party lines.
-Democrats refused to join Republicans to approve a short-term measure passed by the House that would keep the government funded at current levels through Nov.
-21. Both measures needed 60 votes to pass.
+The Republican-controlled House passed a bill earlier this month that would keep the government funded at the current levels through Nov.
+21. Senate Democrats refused to support that bill in an effort to force Republicans to negotiate on Affordable Care ACt subsidies that are set to expire at the end of the year.

-Democrats have insisted that they will not vote for a spending measure unless Republicans agree to extend the subsidies for health insurance plans purchased through the Affordable Care Act.
-That did not happen.
+Democats introduced their own short-term measure that would fund the government through the end of October and extend those expiring health care subsidies.
+Republicans blocked that measure.
+Both bills needed 60 votes to pass, and both failed largely along party lines.

-Shortly after the failed votes, Office of Management and Budget Director Russell Vought instructed affected federal agencies to "execute their plans for an orderly shutdown."
+Shortly after the failed votes on Tuesday, Office of Management and Budget Director Russell Vought instructed affected federal agencies to "execute their plans for an orderly shutdown."

 It is unclear exactly how far-reaching the impact of a shutdown will be or how long the suspensions of funding will last.
 Critical services, including Social Security, VA benefits and Medicare and Medicaid payments, will continue, but people who need those resources could face delays.